Easy Origami Seed Packets – DIY Envelopes for Seed Storage

 We love making these easy origami cups for seed swap envelopes.
 They are quick and easy to make, and you can customize the size to suit your needs by choosing smaller or larger square paper.

-Our kids deviated a little bit from the true rules of origami and decided to make their own unique origami seed envelopes.
-First, our youngest made an origami bunny rabbit seed envelope and glued on some wiggly eyes – a big no-no in true origami.
+Our kids deviated a little bit from the true rules of Origami and decided to make their own unique Origami seed packets.
+First, our youngest made an Origami bunny rabbit seed packet and glued on some wiggly eyes – a big no-no in true Origami.

 Do you make useful origami creations to share with others?
 We’d love to chat about it in the comments below!
 Also feel free to share this post to anyone who might enjoy it, ask questions, or share wonderful tips.